Matthew-Dove/Std.Out/README.md

 * Updated nuget packages.
 * Added a path to the CLI though the stdout nuget package: `services.AddStdCliServices(...)` - then inject the `IStdCli` service.

+# 2.2.1

+* Move the CLI services into a core library, as the direct project reference was causing a nuget dependency on the dotnet tool (_which isn't valid_).

+# 2.2.2

+* Adding Std.Out.Cli.Core to the bin folder when packing, so it's not referenced as a nuget package.